greenan8/sentiment-analysis-app/README.md

 #### Completed Objectives ####
 * Developed a Sentiment Analysis model with Python.
   - Read about how we developed our model [here](server/model8202/MODELNOTES.md).
-* Constructed a simple Flask server that served results from a sentiment analysis request to the model and data from json file acting as the database.
+* Constructed a simple Flask server.
+  - Serves JSON formatted review data.
+  - Includes post route which runs a provided string through the sentiment model.
-* Implemented a Vue.js frontend application acting as a MVP, displaying how review and sentiment can be used to gain business insights.
+* Implemented a Vue.js frontend application.

 ## Technology Stack ##
 #### Server: Flask ####